Articles

 Record transactions despite the summer season

-Why does this craze continue?
+Why does this craze continue unabated?

 • Political and economic stability in a changing region.